radondb/radondb-mysql-kubernetes/docs/en-us/deploy_radondb-mysql_operator_on_k8s.md

 The following demonstrates how to access RadonDB MySQL by using a client in the same Kubernetes cluster as the database.

-### Use a Cluster IP Address
+### Use ClusterIP

-The HA read-and-write IP address of RadonDB MySQL points to the cluster IP address of the leader service, and the HA read-only IP address points to the IP address of the follower service.
+The HA read/write IP address of RadonDB MySQL points to the `clusterIP` of the leader service, and the HA read-only IP address points to the `clusterIP` of the follower services.

 ```shell
 mysql -h <clusterIP> -P <mysql_Port> -u <user_name> -p
 ```

-For example, run the following command to access the leader service, where the username is `radondb_usr` and the cluster IP address of the leader service is `10.10.128.136`:
+For example, run the following command to access a leader service.
+The username is `radondb_usr`, and the clusterIP of the leader service is `10.10.128.136`.

 ```shell
 mysql -h 10.10.128.136 -P 3306 -u radondb_usr -p
 ```

-### Use a Service Name
+### Use service_name

-Pods in the Kubernetes cluster can access RadonDB MySQL by using a service name.
+Pods in the Kubernetes cluster can access RadonDB MySQL by using service_name.

 > **Note**
 >
-> Service names cannot be used to access RadonDB MySQL from the host machines of the Kubernetes cluster.
+> `service_name` cannot be used to access database pods from the host machines in the Kubernetes cluster.

 * Access the leader service (RadonDB MySQL leader node)